CommonAccord/Cmacc-Org/Doc/G/EU/Artificial_Intelligence_Act/Sec/Article.md

 59.1.1.=[G/Z/ol-i/s5]

-59.1.2.sec=the data processed are necessary for complying with one or more of the requirements referred to in Chapter III, Section {Chapter.III.Section.2.Xnum} where those requirements cannot effectively be fulfilled by processing anonymised, synthetic or other {_non-personal_data};
+59.1.2.sec=the data processed are necessary for complying with one or more of the requirements referred to in {Chapter.III.Section.2.Xref} where those requirements cannot effectively be fulfilled by processing anonymised, synthetic or other {_non-personal_data};

 59.1.3.sec=there are effective monitoring mechanisms to identify if any high {_risks} to the rights and freedoms of the data subjects, as referred to in Article 35 of Regulation (EU) 2016/679 and in Article 39 of Regulation (EU) 2018/1725, may arise during the sandbox experimentation, as well as response mechanisms to promptly mitigate those {_risks} and, where necessary, stop the processing;